-Here are a few of those elements, broken down by platform, to help keep content reader-friendly, navigate your target audience and generate more leads.
-Whether you’re capturing leads through offers or raising awareness at the top of the funnel through blogging and social sharing, don’t miss out on simple opportunities to optimize.
+Here are a few best practices to share with your marketing team, broken down by platform, that will help them keep content user and search engine friendly, reach target audiences and generate more leads.
+Whether your team is aiming to capture more leads through offers or raise awareness at the top of the funnel through blogging and social sharing, be sure they don’t miss out on simple opportunities to optimize.

 Blogging frequently drives traffic, improves SEO and fosters a connection with your target audience.
-Don’t forget these simple components to increase user-engagement and navigate blog visitors.
+Don’t let your marketing team forget these simple components that will help increase user-engagement and navigate blog visitors.

 - Headline and Headers – The headline is the first thing people see, so keep it catchy and concise.
 Headers organize and divide different sections of the copy helping readers quickly find what they’re looking for.

 - Meta Description – This brief summary of your blog post should include commonly searched keywords and phrases surrounding the blog topic.
 Google search automatically cuts off the description after 160 characters, so keep your description to the point.

 - Hyperlinks and CTAs – Once someone has clicked to read your post, keep them clicking.
 You can navigate users on a blog post by including a reference and linking to older blog posts.
 In addition to links throughout the post, include a visual CTA for offers that will help capture leads or ask readers to join a subscription.

 - Categories – If this doesn’t already exist, create categories for your company’s blog.
 Have your team tag each post to help organize blog posts in the archive.
 If a potential customer clicks to read a blog about “blogging,” chances are they’re interested in other posts surrounding that topic.

 - Visuals – Including images if a great way to compliment blog copy.
 Depending on the length, be sure your team sprinkles in additional images and graphics that include stats or serve as an example.